nate-johnston/hmjstudiosllc.com/content/policies.md

 ## Online Lessons

 Zoom and Facetime are used for online lessons.
-Zoom meetings are set up to include a waiting room so that there is no interruption in a previous student’s lesson when the next student dials in.
+Zoom meetings are set up to include a waiting room so that there is no interruption in a previous student's lesson when the next student dials in.
 Assignments will be written down and sent to either the student (for older children) or the parent via email, text, or Facebook Messenger.
 The student may be asked to write in their assignment book at the end of the lesson. *Please help your child remember to keep a pencil on the piano for lesson time.*

 ## Practice and Supplies